 To set up a free consultation, contact me through one of the methods listed above.

 I will do my best to reply to you within two business days.

 Current Clients: in addition to the methods above you may also contact me through the secure client portal.

-Note: During the state of emergency related to Covid 19, I will be offering secure video sessions rather than in person sessions.
+Note: Due to the Covid 19 pandemic I am currently offering secure video sessions.
 Contact me for more information.